Catholic School Sunday

 because we choose to Stand Together

-To Stand Together and offer our gifts
+To Stand Together and offer our gifts and talents

 to the entire community.